-Following the Feeding 9 Billion Challenge, student teams will be able to gather together weekly in the ICON classroom to continue developing their projects (room and time TBA).
+Following the Feeding 9 Billion Challenge, student teams will be able to gather together weekly in the ICON classroom to continue developing their projects (Wednesdays at 5:30-7:20, in MAC149).

-During week 4, ICON students will individually submit a short 250 word (or 2.5-minute long video) pitch describing their project.
+During Week 4, ICON students will individually submit a written or video-based assignment.
 There’s a little bit more to this than what we’ve written here, but we don’t want to give everything away.

 The rubric is as follows:

 - 5 points – individual team contribution

 - 10 points – individual team members will submit written or video pitches for their solution

 - 15 points – individual feedback and constructive criticism